GrahamDumpleton/wrapt/docs/examples.rst

 context manager for the lock for a specific context so that it can be used with the 'with' statement.

-Because of this dual requirement, we actually need to side step ``wrapt.decorator`` and drop down to using the underlying ``FunctionWrapper`` class that it uses to implement decorators.
+Because of this dual requirement, we actually need to partly side step ``wrapt.decorator`` and drop down to using the underlying ``FunctionWrapper`` class that it uses to implement decorators.
 Specifically, we need to create a derived version of ``FunctionWrapper`` which converts it into a context